Salehnexta/travel_agent/README.md

 ## 📝 Testing

+> **All tests are currently passing** ✅ - The codebase has been thoroughly tested with unit tests for all components including security, error handling, and rate limiting.

 | Component | Verification Method | Success Criteria |
 |-----------|---------------------|------------------|
 | State Definitions | Unit tests | Models can be instantiated with valid data |